 Although I had excellent teachers both at the University of Wisconsin and with the government, I was never able to get my listening, speaking, reading, and writing skills above an intermediate level.
-The reason for this was because I was not completely immersed in learning Chinese Mandarin.
+The reason for this was that I was not completely immersed in learning Chinese Mandarin.
 Therefore, I could not think in Mandarin, because I had never studied the language before in an environment where I was forced to use the language to satisfy personal needs.
 The language was still foreign to me and had not been internalized as part of my life.
 I was also still lacking in cultural knowledge which is so important to get a higher understanding of a language.

 Getting Selected for Immersion Study

 During the early 1980s, the Chinese Mandarin immersion study for State Department Foreign Service Officers and other government employees was conducted at AIT-CLASS.
-Before 1980, the immersion study had been at the U.S. Embassy's Chinese Language and Area Studies School at Taichung, Taiwan.
-The establishment of diplomatic relations with the People's Republic of China or Communist China in December of 1978 necessitated that America break diplomatic relations with the Republic of China or Taiwan, and now represent its interests with the people on Taiwan with the formation of the American Institute in Taiwan, a private organization.
+Before 1980, the immersion study had been at the U.S. Embassy's Chinese Language and Area Studies School in Taichung, Taiwan.
+The establishment of diplomatic relations with the People's Republic of China or Communist China in December of 1978 necessitated that America break diplomatic relations with the Republic of China or Taiwan, and now represent its interests with the people of Taiwan with the formation of the American Institute in Taiwan, a private organization.

 Upon being nominated and eventually selected for immersion study, I had to take language placement tests at the State Department's Foreign Service Institute.
 One of the tests was a face-to-face interview with a native Chinese speaker to assess my listening and speaking skills.
 Another test accessed my reading comprehension ability with questions in Chinese about passages that I had to answer in Chinese.
 I remember the interview started with relatively easy questions about my daily life, and then progressed to questions where I had to give opinions about social or political topics.
 About a week later I received the results of the placement tests.
 I was at a 2-2 or intermediate level in both listening and speaking and reading and writing.